 - It is enriched by the School’s long standing connections with international NGOs and academic partners and network

-- Warwick's Global Research Priority in International Development offers you an opportunity to be part of a wider university community dedicated to further research into International Development
+- Warwick's Global Research Priority in International Development offers the opportunity to be part of a wider university research community

 You will take our core study modules to give you a firm grounding in the subject as well as legal research and writing skills, along with three optional modules in each term.
 You will undertake a dissertation in term three.